 Entrepreneurship activities formulated by DECA Inc. are very detailed entrepreneurship activities.
 These activities are (1) starting school production units (SBE start-ups), (2) job, (3) market research, (4) buying and pricing, (5) receiving, (6) inventory control, (7) services, (8) handling of cash / payment, (9) accounting / bookkeeping, (10) promotion, (11) personal selling / customer service, (12) policies, (13) security.
 From these activities it can be concluded that the entrepreneurship activities formulated by DECA are activities that occur in a store or shopping center.
-In this activity there is no production process [9].
+In this activity there is no production process [12].

-Furthermore, The Entrepreneurship activities formulated by the Knab consist of 3 main activities which are further elaborated into more detailed elements.
-The first activity is planning, consisting of 9 steps, namely (1) selection of name and logo selection, (2) mission, vision and values, (3) team management and supervision structure, (4) target market selection, (5) product, service, or message positioning, (6) positioning, (7) promotion, (8) (place and logistics), (9) (up-up feasibility and viability).
-Furthermore, the implementation consists of 8 steps, namely (1) gaining support through social marketing, (2) recurrent evaluation, (3) daily operation and process refinement, (4) communication structures and methods, (5) sales forecasts, (6) accounting, cash management, and budgeting, (7) emerging market expansion or retraction, (8) partnering and vendor relationships.
-Furthermore, the last one consists of 3 steps, (1) goals outcomes and impacts, (2) social validity, (3) sustainable development.
-From these activities it can be seen that the entrepreneurship activities formulated by the Knab lead to management activities of a business or business unit [10].
+Entrepreneurship activities formulated by the Knab consist of three main activities which are then spelled out into more detailed elements in each of these main activities.
+The three main activities, namely planning, implementation, and evaluation.
+Planning consist of nine steps, namely (1) selection of name and logo selection, (2) mission, vision and values, (3) team management and supervision structure, (4) target market selection, (5) product, service, or message positioning, (6) positioning, (7) promotion, (8) (place and logistics), (9) (up-up feasibility and viability).
+Furthermore, the implementation consists of eight steps, namely (1) gaining support through social marketing, (2) recurrent evaluation, (3) daily operation and process refinement, (4) communication structures and methods, (5) sales forecasts, (6) accounting, cash management, and budgeting, (7) emerging market expansion or retraction, (8) partnering and vendor relationships.
+The last, implementation activities consists of 3 steps, (1) goals outcomes and impacts, (2) social validity, (3) sustainable development.
+From these activities it can be seen that the entrepreneurship activities formulated by the Knab lead to management activities of a business or business unit [13].

-Furthermore, Directorate of Vocational Secondary School of Republic of Indonesia formulated entrepreneurship activities in teaching factory learning into four activities namely planning process, production processes, product handling and marketing [1][7].
+Furthermore, Directorate of Vocational Secondary School of Republic of Indonesia formulated entrepreneurship activities in teaching factory learning into four activities namely planning process, production processes, product handling and marketing [1] [10].
 These activities are basically the stages of activity in the teaching factory.
 In addition, students are also involved with the target aspects of delivery, cost, quality, and efficiency.
 These aspects are aspects of the business unit.
 That is, when students do entrepreneurship activities, students must also pay attention to aspects of the target.
 The combination of activities in the teaching factory and these aspects can shape student’s entrepreneurship character.